ualsg/ualsg.netlify.app/content/opportunities/phd.md

 Most of these materials will be required later for the official application to the graduate programme, so you will be able to re-use your effort for it.
 Preparing such documentation is quite beneficial as it will also help you to explore and refine your thoughts and interests.

-Further, do make sure that you write your application in clear and concise English, and that you send your materials in PDF (sending Word documents is not only bad practice, but it also implies a lack of computer literacy, which is not viewed favourably at a computational research group).
+Further, do make sure that you write your application in clear and concise English, and that you send your materials in PDF (sending Word documents is not only bad practice, but it also implies a lack of computer literacy, which is not viewed favourably when assessing computationally focused applicants).

 Finally, if your email goes unattended, please do not send us reminders.
-If you did not receive a response, there may be a reason for that, and it is unlikely that you will get one after a reminder.
+If you did not receive a response, it is unlikely that you will get one after a reminder.
-We receive a large volume of emails, and we are only able to focus on prospective candidates who demonstrate their keen interest and that they are likely to succeed in their PhD journey at NUS.
+We receive a large volume of emails, and we are only able to focus on prospective candidates who demonstrate their keen and tailored interest and that they are likely to succeed in their PhD journey at NUS.
 We thank you for your interest and understanding.

 ### Application to NUS and more information